IgniteUI/igniteui-docfx/en/components/select.md

 -  Emitted when an item is selected by a mouse click.
 -  Emitted when an item is selected by `Enter/Space` keys.
 -  Emitted when setting the value property.
--  Emitted when item selection is performed using the API `selectItem` function.
 -  Emitted when setting an item's `selected` property.

 ```html